The Parametric Closure Problem: Semiorders

 \begin{theorem} If $S$ is a semiorder with $n$ elements $x_i$, specified with their utility values $u_i$ and a system of two-dimensional weights $w(x_i)$, then $\polygon(S)$ has complexity $O(n\log n)$ and can be constructed in time $O(n\log^2 n)$. \end{theorem}

 \begin{proof} We sort the utility values, pad $n$ to the next larger power of two if necessary and form a quadtree decomposition of the grid $[0,n-1]^2$ (as shown in \autoref{fig:semiorder-qt}, right).
-For each square $s$ of this quadtree, we associate a convex polygon (or empty set) $\polygon(\subproblem(s))$ computed according to the following cases: \begin{itemize} \item If $s$ is a subset of the grid points for which $i>j$, or for which $u_{i-1}<u_j-1$, then no lower sets are mapped into $s$ by $\extremes$.
+For each square $s$ of this quadtree, we associate a convex polygon (or empty set) $\polygon(\subproblem(s))$ computed according to the following cases: \begin{itemize} \item If $s$ is a subset of the grid points for which $i>j$, or for which $u_{i-1}<u_j-1$, then no downsets are mapped into $s$ by $\extremes$.
 We associate square $s$ with the empty set. \item If $s$ is a subset of the grid points for which $i\le j$ and $u_{i-1}\ge u_j-1$, then every two elements of $\subproblem(s)$ are incomparable.
-In this case, we associate square $s$ with the polygon $\hull(\project(\powerset(\subproblem(s))))$ computed according to Observation~\ref{obs:powerset}. \item Otherwise, we split $s$ into four smaller squares.
-We construct the polygon associated with $s$ by using Lemma~\ref{lem:semiorder-quadtree} to combine the polygons associated with its children. \end{itemize} It follows by induction that the total complexity of the polygon constructed at any square $s$ of the quadtree is $O(\sum\ell_i)$, and the total time for constructing it is $O(\sum\ell_i\log\ell_i)$, where $\ell_i$ is the side length of the $i$th square of the quadtree and the sum ranges over all descendants of~$s$.
-As a base case for the induction, a square containing only a single grid point is associated with a subproblem with one element, with only one lower set that maps to that grid point, and a degenerate convex polygon with a single vertex.
+In this case, we associate square $s$ with the polygon $\hull(\project(\powerset(\subproblem(s))))$ computed according to \autoref{lem:unsubdivided-squares}. \item Otherwise, we split $s$ into four smaller squares.
+We construct the polygon associated with $s$ by using \autoref{lem:semiorder-quadtree} to combine the polygons associated with its children. \end{itemize}

+It follows by induction that the total complexity of the polygon constructed at any square $s$ of the quadtree is $O(\sum\ell_i)$, and the total time for constructing it is $O(\sum\ell_i\log n)$, where $\ell_i$ is the side length of the $i$th square of the quadtree and the sum ranges over all descendants of~$s$.
+Here, the $O(\ell_i\log n)$ contribution to the time bound includes not only the terms of the form $O(\ell_i\log\ell_i)$ appearing in \autoref{lem:powerset} and \autoref{lem:unsubdivided-squares}, but also the amount of time spent combining the polygon for this square with other polygons at $O(\log n)$ higher levels of the recursive subdivision.

+As a base case for the induction, a square containing only a single grid point is associated with a subproblem with one element, with only one downset that maps to that grid point, and a degenerate convex polygon with a single vertex.
 The polygon constructed at the root of the quadtree is the desired output, and it follows that it has combinatorial complexity and time complexity of the same form, with a sum ranging over all quadtree squares.

 The conditions $i>j$ and $u_{i-1}<u_j-1$ define two monotone curves through the grid, and we split a quadtree square only when it is crossed by one of these two curves.
 It follows that the squares of side length $\ell$ that are subdivided as part of this algorithm themselves form two monotone chains, and that the number of all squares of side length $\ell$ is $O(n/\ell)$.
 The results of the theorem follow by summing up the contributions to the polygon complexity and time complexity for the $O(\log n)$ different possible values of $\ell$. \end{proof}